For release 10:00 a.m. (EDT) Friday, March 30, 2018 USDL-18-0486

 --Areas with the highest employment shares of STEM occupations were California-

---Areas with the lowest employment shares of STEM occupations were Gadsden, Ala.,
+--Areas with the lowest employment shares of STEM occupations included Gadsden,

 non-STEM occupations.
-Ninety-three of the 100 STEM occupations had mean wages
+Ninety-two of the 99 STEM occupations had mean wages

 --The lowest paying STEM occupations were forest and conservation technicians

 ($39,180) and agricultural and food science technicians ($42,910).
 (See